Childhood Brain Stem Glioma Treatment (PDQ®): Treatment - Patient Information [NCI]

 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your child's condition has changed or if the cancer has recurred (come back).
 These tests are sometimes called follow-up tests or check-ups.

-Newly diagnosed childhood brain stem glioma is a tumor for which no treatment has been given.
+Newly diagnosed childhood diffuse intrinsic brain stem glioma (DIPG) is a tumor for which no treatment has been given.
 The child may have received drugs or treatment to relieve signs or symptoms caused by the tumor.

-Standard treatment of diffuse intrinsic pontine glioma (DIPG) may include the following:
+Standard treatment of DIPG may include the following:

 - Chemotherapy (in infants).

-Standard treatment of focal or low-grade glioma may include the following:
+Treatment of focal glioma may include the following:

-- Surgery that may be followed by external radiation therapy and/or chemotherapy.
+- Surgery to remove the tumor may be followed by chemotherapy and/or external radiation therapy.

 - Observation for small tumors that grow slowly.
 Cerebrospinal fluid diversion may be done when there is extra fluid in the brain.